bytebase/bytebase.com/content/changelog/bytebase-2-23-0.md

 ## 🎄 Enhancements

-- Allow workspace admin to disable other users' MFA settings.
 - Split the `WHERE` SQL Review restriction into two rules: one for `SELECT` statements and one for DML operations.
 - Support selecting PostgreSQL schema in SQL Editor.
 - Display detailed PostgreSQL error messages in the SQL Editor.